fzuleta/event-sourcing-cqrs-java-test/README.md

 - dispatches messages to rabbitmq queues and listens back to chain actions.

 ### eventstore
-- This is the database (orientdb embedded) and also listens for **eventstore queue** and stores a record in disk.
+- This is the database (orientdb embedded) and also listens for **eventstore** queue from rabbitMQ and stores a record in disk.
 - when **users** or **money** services start, they request all events to put the memorydb up to date

 ### users